rpt24baklannoli/fetsyShopping/README.md

 Shopping service modules for etsy product detail page

 ## Connect EC2 Instance
-bash login.sh
+bash login.sh (using the connection script from the amazon page)

+## Install node (not sure if necessary)
+Google how to do this on amazon EC2 instance

-## Install git in EC2 Instance
+## Install git in EC2 Instance (not sure if necessary)
   # Perform a quick update on your instance:
   sudo yum update -y